 SSE Airtricity price changes

-Prior to that, SSE Airtricity made 2 cuts to both its gas rates, and 3 cuts to its electricity rates, as follows:
+In previous years, SSE Airtricity made 2 cuts to its gas rates, and 3 cuts to its electricity rates, as follows:

 - 1 April 2015 - 2% cut to electricity rates, 4% cut to gas rates